Whisky-App/whisky-book/README.md

    ```
    {{#template ../templates/steam.md id=<steam_id>}}
    ```
-   Ensure that you're replacing the <> tags with the proper values in order to comply with the wiki layout.
-If a game is no longer available on Steam or it is not available there at all then provide a valid link to the store or to the download page. **Entering pirate and potentially copyright-breaking links is disallowed.** Below is an example of what [Star Wars Jedi: Fallen Order](https://docs.getwhisky.app/game-support/sw-fallen-order.html) will look like, and what it will look like on the wiki.
+   Ensure that you're replacing the `<>` tags with the proper values in order to comply with the wiki layout.
+If a game is no longer available on Steam or it is not available there at all then provide a valid link to the store or to the download page. **Entering pirate, potentially copyright-breaking and non-store executables links is disallowed.** Whisky was created to run regular Windows games without any codebase alteration.
+Below is an example of what [Star Wars Jedi: Fallen Order](https://docs.getwhisky.app/game-support/sw-fallen-order.html) will look like, and what it will look like on the wiki.
    ```
    # Star Wars Jedi: Fallen Order